 You can check out more ways to save with Acorns here.
-And you can now opt into an individual retirement account (IRA) with Acorns Later for an additional $1 per month.
+And you can get a retirement account and checking account for only $3 a month.
 That will boost your long-term savings potential.

 Thanks to the power of compound interest, if you invest just $100 every month from your mid-20s until retirement at age 65, you can end up with $83,500… and possibly more.
 You don't need a mysterious stranger to get onto the path to saving.
 If you want it, you have the power to turn $100 per month — $3.33 per day — into real money over time.